katniny/Auride/WHATSDONE.md

 - SPA has been implemented
 - / is no longer an individual page but now just goes straight to home with no additional code to run
 - /u is no longer a valid path, please use /u/{username} instead
-- Improve "New Notes" button UI
+- Improved "New Notes" button UI
+- Improved link UI
+- Improved Quick Note Send UI (no longer overflows)
+- Improved greeting UI on the top of the home page

 ## Dev Env:
 - Pages are now .js files rather than .html, making it easier to add page-specific code without more scripts (though, you can still do this).